SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 Here are many ways to implement total ordering in active replication style.
 Let's list some:

 1. Ask every client to grab a ***sequence number*** from RM or another agency every time it wants to send a request.
-The request and its assigned sequence number will then be delivered to all replicas, and replica will handle requests in the order of request's sequence number (like what we do in TCP protocol).
+The request and its assigned sequence number will then be delivered to all replicas, and replicas will handle requests in the order of request's sequence number (like what we do in TCP protocol).
 2. Ask all clients to send requests to RM (or another agency) and let the RM decide the order of requests to process.
 Replicas will get requests from RM.

 However, these schemes might be fragile if we consider some extreme cases: